Side-Lying Clamshell

 The evidence

 Clamshell is the gold-standard isolation exercise for the glute medius.
-Smith and colleagues (2006) showed it produces some of the highest glute med EMG activation per unit of effort across common rehab exercises.
+Boren and colleagues (2011) measured a clamshell variation at 77 percent of maximum voluntary contraction for the glute medius, putting it among the highest-activation exercises in their rehabilitation EMG study.
 Crucially for piriformis sufferers: when the glute med is weak, the piriformis (a smaller, deeper external rotator) takes on stabilising work it was not built for and tightens.
 Strengthening the clamshell directly is the upstream fix.